pantheon-systems/documentation/source/content/opensolr.md

 Provide these items to the Search API Search configuration:

-1. **Server Name:** Enter the name for the server; including the name OpenSolr is a helpful hint here.
+1. **Server Name:** Enter the name for the server; including the name Opensolr is a helpful hint here.
+1. Under **Backend**, choose "Solr".
-1. **Solr Connector:** If you enabled HTTP Auth in OpenSolr, choose Basic Auth.
+1. **Solr Connector:** If you enabled HTTP Auth in Opensolr, choose Basic Auth.
 If you disabled it, choose Standard.
 1. **HTTP protocol:** HTTPS
-1. **Solr host:** Hostname from your OpenSolr connection info page.
+1. **Solr host:** Hostname from your Opensolr connection info page.
-1. **Solr port:** Port copied from your OpenSolr connection info page.
+1. **Solr port:** Port copied from your Opensolr connection info page.
-1. **Solr path:** `/solr` (if using search_api_solr 8.x-1.x).
-Newer branches of search_api_solr supply this.
+1. **Solr path:** `/solr`.
+Depending on the server provider, this may need to remain blank.
+See Opensolr's [Connection Issues FAQ](https://opensolr.com/faq/view/external-integration-issues/108/Connection-URL-not-found) for more information.
-1. **Solr core:** The name you gave your Solr core on the OpenSolr connection info page.
+1. **Solr core:** The name you gave your Solr core on the Opensolr connection info page.

 <Alert title="Note" type="info">

 If you chose **Basic Auth**, you will see a section for HTTP Basic Authentication.
-Enter the username and password values from your OpenSolr Index Security page.
+Enter the username and password values from your Opensolr Index Security page.

 </Alert>